segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 ##### What is the cost to use AWS Glue?

-The pricing for Glue can be found [here](https://aws.amazon.com/glue/pricing/).
-For reference, Data Lakes creates 1 table per event type in your source and adds 1 partition per hour to the event table.
+You can find details on Amazon's [pricing for Glue page](https://aws.amazon.com/glue/pricing/).
+For reference, Data Lakes creates 1 table per event type in your source, and adds 1 partition per hour to the event table.

 ##### What limits does AWS Glue have?